Board of Directors

 I am an Officer in the US Army with 17 years of service.
 The majority of my life has been spent in the health care industry.
 I grew up in Louisiana, but have been in Oklahoma for about 15 years now and consider Tahlequah to be home even though I spend the majority of my time in Oklahoma City due to work.
 Initially, I sought out yoga thinking it would help me to relax and relieve some stress.
 I have found that the physical benefits have been just as powerful.
 I am excited to be part of Root to Rise and look forward to seeing it grow.

-I’m a lawyer, yoga instructor, and CrossFit coach.
+I’m a former lawyer, yoga instructor, and CrossFit coach.
+Currently, I’m working as a federal agent and managing my organization from afar with the amazing assistance of my head instructor, Chelsea.
 I have a strong connection with anything with four legs, and I’m extremely wealthy in the love of amazing friends.
 I was raised to question everything, embrace life fully, and spend as much time on the back of a horse as possible.
 My goal is to grow Root to Rise to have as much prominence as possible in the state of Oklahoma, and eventually, the nation.
 Service to community has long been my passion, and I’m able to live out that passion most effectively through this wonderful organization.